Nazi Racial Hygiene: Murder of the Innocents

 Even so, in the two years of its existence 70,000 children and more than 200,000 adults had been exterminated; and it would be revived later and expanded to include Russian prisoners-of-war and German soldiers who had returned from the front severely disabled.

-The T4 Euthanasia Programme had planted the seed of extermination and mechanised slaughter as a means to an end.
+The T4 Euthanasia Programme had planted the seed of extermination as a means to an end.
 It was to be the precursor of the Holocaust and of all the horrors to come.

 Tagged as: Modern